VishakhaKolhe23/genai-projects/ai-agent-local-llm/README.md

 * No real-time data everytime
 * Limited creativity (local model)

+## 🚀 How to Run
+▶️ Open in Colab (Recommended):
+Download and Open Notebook in collab
+💻 Run Locally:
+Download the notebook and open in Jupyter / VS Code

 ## ✅ Conclusion

 This project demonstrates how to build an AI agent system using LLM + tools, forming a base for advanced AI applications.